 Troubleshooting Windows user logons can be daunting.
 Many different things happen, some in parallel, others one after another.
 The Citrix Virtual Desktop Agent adds even more processes, DLLs, and hooks.
-But there is no reason to be intimidated.
-With the right set of tools and techniques, logons can be fun to deal with.
-In this session, Helge explains what exactly happens during a logon and how to troubleshoot performance and functionality issues.
-In this session you will learn:
+But fear not, and don’t be intimidated!
+When you are armed with the right set of tools and techniques, logons can actually be fun to deal with.
+In this session, you will explore what exactly happens during a logon and learn how to troubleshoot performance and functionality issues.
+Discussion will focus on:

 - The mechanics of a XenApp/XenDesktop logon process

-Session Takeaway: Slow logons are one of the preeminent challenges in server-based computing.
-Being able to do something about it might be worth the trip to BriForum alone.
+Session Takeaway: Everyone agrees that slow logons are one of the preeminent challenges in server-based computing!
+Learning how to combat this might be worth the trip to BriForum alone!

-More often than not, EUC projects focus on the technology involved (and the limitations, functionality, and restriction of the technology) rather than the users that matter the most.
-In this session, Barry Coombs and Andrew Wood will discuss the importance of an end user focused design, covering the many aspects required; from desktop assessment, employee interviews and selecting departmental champions, to carefully completing a proof of concept and a staged rollout.
-They will discuss the key elements that need to be considered when wading through a mass of information from a desktop assessment and will involve the audience to create a concise list of what matters.
-They will use this information to highlight some key design considerations that can affect the end users’ experience before moving on with key considerations for moving the project forward.
-Throughout the whole process, your eyes should be firmly on the end users and the work they need to achieve for the business.
+More often than not, EUC projects focus on the technology involved (limitations, functionality, restrictions) rather than the user experience, which is, of course, what matters most.
+In this session, Barry Coombs and Andrew Wood will discuss the important stages that you need to hone in on for an end user focused design, including desktop assessments, employee interviews, selecting departmental champions, and carefully completing a proof of concept and a staged rollout.
+Discover the key elements that need to be considered when wading through a mass of information from a desktop assessment and help to create a concise list of what matters.
+The information collected during the session will be used to highlight key design considerations that can affect the end users’ experience.
+Discussion will focus on:

 - The importance of the user in an EUC-focused design